flext/book-getready/02/README[Conflict].md

 [Flexible layouts](#flexible-layouts)

 ___

-<br><br><br>
+<br><br>

 ## Touch behavior

 **Touch first.** Touch is the interaction of choice for a growing number of software applications and their users.
-On the desktop, complex nested menus with too many levels can be implemented – but that doesn’t mean they should.
-Designing for touch affords more natural interaction.
-FLEXT is designed for touch – not just for mobile.
+Nested menus with levels too hard to intuitively grasp are possible

+out of sync with the more natural interaction afforded by touch-based appliations.

 <br>

-> The boundaries between “desktop tasks” and “mobile tasks” are fluid, driven as much by the device’s convenience as they are by the ease of the task. *[Karen McGrane](http://alistapart.com/article/your-content-now-mobile)*
+> Lorem ipsum dolor sit amet, audiam temporibus ullamcorper et quo, ex est nonumy sensibus. *[Wikipedia](http://en.wikipedia.org/wiki/Information_architecture)*

 <br>